Aditi20705/quiz-game/README.md

 ## 🚀 How to Run

 1. Make sure Python is installed (`python --version`)
-2. Clone or download this repository
-3. Run the Python file:
+2. Run the Python file:

 ```bash
 python quiz_gui.py